nairod2000/nutrition_backend/README_API.md

 ### Generate User Goal

 - **Endpoint:** `/api/goal-generate/`
-- **Method:** POST

-This endpoint generates a user-specific nutrition goal based on user attributes and returns the goal's details, including calorie and nutrient targets.
+This endpoint uses the attributes of a user to generate and return the details of a nutrition goal, specifically calorie and nutrient tartets.

-Calorie target is calculated using a method based on the Mifflin-St Jeor Equation and relies on user age, weight, height, sex, whether pregnant or lactating, activity level, and diet goal.
-If any of the user attributes `sex`, `age`, `is_pregnant`, or `is_lactating` are undefined, the endpoint will use the following defaults: `is_pregnant` and `is_lactating` default to `false` and `diet_goal` defaults to 'Maintain Weight'.
-(This does not modify the actual user attributes.)
-If any of the user attributes `age`, `weight`, `height`, `sex`, or `activity_level` are undefined, the calorie target will be set to a default value of 2000.
+The calorie target is computed using a process built on the Mifflin-St Jeor Equation.
+The calculation depends on the user’s age, weight, height, sex, activity level, diet goal, and whether the user is pregnant or lactating. `is_pregnant` and `is_lactating` will default to `false` and `diet_goal` will default to 'Maintain Weight' if they aren't defined.
+(This won't modify the actual user attributes.)
+If `age`, `weight`, `height`, `sex`, or `activity_level` aren’t defined, the calorie target will default to 2000 calories.

-The targets for the macronutrients Carbohydrate, Fat, and Protein are calculated by dividing the calculated calorie target among them based the user age and FDA recommendations based on age.
-For the purpose of determining macronutrients, if the user attribute `age` is undefined, the endpoint will use the default age of 30.
-(This does not modify the actual user attribute.)
+The targets for the macronutrients Carbohydrate, Fat, and Protein are calculated by dividing the calculated calorie target among them based the user age and FDA recommendations based on age. `age` will default 30 if it isn't defined.
+(This doesn't modify the actual user age.)

-Micronutrient targets are determined based on FDA recommendations given user sex, age, and whether pregnant or lactating.
-For the purpose of determining micronutrient targets, if any of the user attributes `sex`, `age`, `is_pregnant`, or `is_lactating` are undefined, the endpoint will use the following defaults: `sex` defaults to 'Male', `age` defaults to 30, and `is_pregnant` and `is_lactating` default to `false`.
-(This does not modify the actual user attributes.)
+Micronutrient targets are determined using FDA recommendations which are based on sex, age, and whether pregnant or lactating. `sex` defaults to 'Male', `age` defaults to 30, and `is_pregnant` and `is_lactating` default to `false` if they aren't defined.
+(This doesn't modify the actual user attributes.)

-If the user attribute `sex` is undefined, the `name` attribute of the new goal will default to 'Nutritional Goal'.
-Otherwise, it will be based on the GoalTemplate used to set the micronutrient targets and will be based on those same user attributes.
-If a goal with the same name already exists, a request will update the attributes of the existing goal instead of generating a new one.
+If the user attribute `sex` isn’t defined, the `name` attribute of the new goal will default to 'Nutritional Goal'.
+Otherwise, it will be based on the same user attributes that were used to select which GoalTemplate would used to set the micronutrient targets.
+If there already exists a goal with the same name, a request will update the attributes of the existing goal instead of generating a new one.

 **Request:**
 ```
-POST /api/user-goal-generate/
+POST
-Content-Type: application/json
-Authorization: Token user_token
+(Leave request body blank)
 ```

 **Response:**